sparadiso/tetr/README.md

 Example Usage (with suggested values):

-./main n_particles 4 n_steps 7000000 n_drivers 4 p0 40 p1 100 p2 300 p3 1000
+./main n_particles 4 n_steps 3000000 n_drivers 4 p0 50 p1 250 p2 500 p3 1000 dcell .01 dr .02 ProjectionThreshold 0.7

-*note* the code can be run with Tetrahedra or **Sphere**s, but this choice must be made by changing `ChosenShape` in src/main.cpp and recompiling.
+*note* the code can be run with **Tetrahedra** or **Spheres**, but this choice must be made by changing `ChosenShape` in src/main.cpp and recompiling.